 A minor but memorable character from the Game Boy games, Quint is apparently Mega Man himself, pulled from the future and reprogrammed.

 Continuity Snarl: Is his defeat how Mega Man dies?
-Did Dr. Light repair and reprogram him, as seems to be the case with many robot masters?
+Did Dr. Light repair and reprogram him, as seems to be the case with his own Robot Masters?
 Is the version of him that appears in V a replica of some sort?

-It should be noted, however, that Quint as seen in II GB never explodes, but instead teleports out much like Proto Man after a battle.
+It should be noted, however, that Quint as seen in IInever explodes, but instead teleports out much like Proto Man after a battle.

 Future Badass: Oh so subverted.
-He's resorted to trying to kill himself, he of the charging Arm Cannon and eight or so other weapons, with a pogostick/jackhammer hybrid, and his pattern is pathetically easy.
+He's resorted to trying to kill Mega Man, his own past self, he of the charging Arm Cannon and eight or so other weapons, with a pogostick/jackhammer hybrid, and his pattern is pathetically easy.